Numeric Discrepancies in Bible Translation

 2 Sam 15:7 (NLT) After four years, Absalom said to the king, “Let me go to Hebron to offer a sacrifice to the LORD and fulfill a vow I made to him.

-The KJV is using the Masoretic Text while the NTL is using the Greek Septuagint.
+The KJV uses the Masoretic Text, while the NTL uses the Greek Septuagint.
 Which version is correct?

 The Backstory:

-Amnon and Absalom were both sons of David with different mothers (David had around eight wives that we know of), and Absalom had a younger sister.
-Amnon raped his sister Tamar and Absalom was angry about it and David did nothing.
-Two years after Tamar was raped, Absalom killed Amnon and fled to his maternal grandfather’s kingdom and he stayed there for three years (2 Sam ch.
-13).
-Then after that David allows Absalom to come back but David puts him in house arrest and refused to see him for two years (2 Sam ch.
-14).
-Absalom campaigns to start a coup against David and he does this for either four or forty years according to 2 Sam ch.
-15.
+Amnon and Absalom were both sons of David, born to different mothers (David had around eight wives that we know of), and Absalom had a younger sister named Tamar.
+Amnon raped Tamar and Absalom was angry about it and David did nothing.
+Two years after Tamar was raped, Absalom killed Amnon and fled to his maternal grandfather’s kingdom om Geshur.
+He stayed there for three years (2 Samuel 13).
+Then, after that, David allowed Absalom to return.
+Still, David put him under house arrest and refused to see him for two years (2 Samuel 14).
+Absalom campaigns to start a coup against David, and he does this for either four or forty years, according to 2 Samuel 15.

-David married Absalom’s mom, the daughter of the King of Geshur in 2 Samuel 3:3, and since she was a foreign king’s daughter.
-This was likely a treaty marriage which only makes sense if David is king already when he married her, which means this was around the start of his reign in Judah.
+David married Absalom’s mom, the daughter of the King of Geshur, in 2 Samuel 3:3.
+Since she was a foreign king’s daughter, this was likely a treaty marriage, which makes sense only if David was already king when he married her, which would have been around the start of his reign in Judah.
 This means at the max Absalom was born at the beginning of King David’s reign when David was 30, and he reigned for 40 years total so he died at age 70 (2 Samuel 5:4).
 Absalom could not have sought revenge by murdering his half-brother for his sisters rape as a baby.
 Absalom, Tamar, and Amnon were all adults of marital age when the rape occurred.
-Furthermore, Absalom couldn’t plot against David for 40 years since David only reigned for 40 years (2 Sam 5:4-5) and Absalom was born no earlier than the beginning of his reign in Judah.
-Therefore the four years from the Greek Septuagint is correct and the 40 years from the Masoretic is incorrect.
+Furthermore, Absalom couldn’t have plotted against David for 40 years since David only reigned for 40 years (2 Sam 5:4-5), and Absalom was born no earlier than the beginning of his reign in Judah.

-A similar discrepancy exists for the reign of King Saul as well.
-1 Sam 31:1 says Saul reigned for two years in some translations, while it says it reigned for 42 years in others.
-Meanwhile, in Acts 13:21, Paul says Saul reigned for 40 years.
+A similar discrepancy also exists for the reign of King Saul.
+1 Samuel 31:1 says that Saul reigned for two years in some translations, while it says he reigned for 42 years in others.
+Meanwhile, in Acts 13:21, Paul says that Saul reigned for 40 years.
 What is happening here?

 1 Samuel 13:1 (KJV) Saul reigned one year; and when he had reigned two years over Israel,